Media24si/purge-svg/README.md

 }
 ```

-Providing an array of objects provides more options.
-Some examples of different options
+Providing an array of objects enables more versatility.
+Some examples of different options:

 ```javascript
 new PurgeSvg({